-The Basílica de la Mare de Déu dels Desemparats stands in Valencia's Plaza de la Virgen, connected to the Cathedral by a named archway: Passatge d'Emili Aparicio Olmos.
-The basilica translates as the Basilica of the Virgin of the Forsaken, a dedication born of plague.
-When disease swept Valencia in the seventeenth century, the city turned to the Virgin Mary, and this was the result.
+The basilica's name, Basílica de la Mare de Déu dels Desemparats, is a dedication born of plague.
+When disease swept Valencia in the 17th century, the city turned to the Virgin Mary, and this was the result.

 She became Valencia's official patron saint in 1885, her statue formally crowned in 1921.
 But look closely at the figure on the altar: she leans slightly forward.
 Valencians have a name for this.
 They call her La Geperudeta, the little hunchback.